Telephone numbers in Serbia

-Regulation of the telephone numbers in Serbia is under the responsibility of the Regulatory Agency of Electronic Communication and Mail Services (RATEL), independent from the government.
-The country calling code of Serbia is +381.
-The country has an open telephone numbering plan, with most numbers consisting of a 2- or 3-digit calling code and a 6-7 digits of customer number.
+Telephone numbers in Serbia are administered by Regulatory Authority for Electronic Communications and Postal Services (RATEL), an independent regulatory authority.
+The telephone country code of Serbia is 381.
+The country has an open telephone numbering plan, with most numbers consisting of a two- or three-digit area codes and six to seven digits for the subscriber number.

 Overview

-The country calling code of Serbia is +381.
-Serbia and Montenegro received the code of +381 following the breakup of the Socialist Federal Republic of Yugoslavia in 1992 (which had +38 as country code).
-Montenegro switched to +382 after its independence in 2006, so +381 is now used only by Serbia.
+The telephone country code of Serbia is 381.
+Serbia and Montenegro received this country code following the breakup of the Socialist Federal Republic of Yugoslavia in 1992, which used country code 38.
+Montenegro switched to 382 after its independence in 2006.

 An example for calling telephones in Belgrade, Serbia is as follows: